Neat Client? Fast-track the opening of your account with Statrys See how

 When running a business, it is important to have an easy and reliable way to process payments.
 That's why it's important to choose the right payment gateways and billing solutions.
 With so many providers out there, both big names and lesser-known players, you'll want to choose ones that offer the best combination of fees and customer service.

 Stripe, Zuora, and PayPal are three of the most well-known providers that can process payments quickly and securely.
-These services are integrated with your site so customers can checkout with ease; they also offer great security features such as fraud protection.
-Using a reputable payment gateway increases the chance of conversion because it adds credibility.
+These services are integrated with your site so customers can quickly checkout; they also offer great security features such as fraud protection.
+Using a reputable payment gateway increases the chance of conversion by adding credibility.

 No matter what type of payment gateway or billing solution you decide to implement for your business, make sure you do your research and compare different options until you find one that fits your needs perfectly.